Francis Dickens: Early life and career

-Francis Dickens was nicknamed "Chickenstalker" by his father after the character Mrs. Chickenstalker in the Christmas book The Chimes that he was writing at the time of Francis's birth; however he came to be called Frank by those who knew him.
-He was born in England and went to school in Germany to train to become a doctor.
+Francis Dickens was nicknamed "Chickenstalker" by his father after the character Mrs. Chickenstalker in the Christmas book that he was writing at the time of Francis's birth, The Chimes; however he came to be called Frank by those who knew him.
+He was born in England and went to school in Germany to train to become a medical doctor.
 Giving up this ambition, he obtained a commission in the Bengal Mounted Police and served in India for seven years.

 Following his father's death in 1870 he inherited some money, but he soon went through this, and his aunt, Georgina Hogarth (Catherine Dickens's sister) used her influence with family friend Lord Dufferin, then Governor General of Canada, to get Francis Dickens a commission in the North-West Mounted Police.

 Dickens joined the North-West Mounted Police as a Sub Inspector in Canada in 1874 shortly after the March West which brought the original police force of 300 members to the modern provinces of Saskatchewan and Alberta.
 He would remain in the force 12 years, serving at Fort Walsh, Fort Macleod and Fort Pitt, getting promoted to Inspector in 1880.